Ohio Building Code Compliance

 Inspectors are generally in the office between 8:00 a.m. to 9:00 a.m.

 Department staff are available in person, by phone and by email for conferences on code issues.
 Meetings can easily be arranged with the various agencies involved in the permit process if requested.
 Email the Building Department with a question or concern.

-"When our building safety and fire prevention experts inspect buildings and review construction plans to ensure code compliance, they help to ensure the places where you live, work and play are safe," said Amy Harpster, Chief Building Official for the Lima-Allen County Building Department.
+“The men and women that serve as building safety and fire prevention professional are heroes to our communities,” said the Lima-Allen County Building Department, Building Commissioner Amy Harpster.
 "We work closely with homebuilders, contractors, design professionals, and other industry trades to provide for the public safety of our community."

 CONTRACTOR DESIGN, CODE & PERMITTING INFORMATION

 - Contractor Registration